the-turing-way/.github/CODE_OF_CONDUCT.md

 described in this Report Handling Manual.
 The committee will determine the cause and consequences that violated this Code of Conduct and take further actions.

-### 4.1 If the breach is considered within the scope of this Code of Conduct
+### 4.1 If the breach has been identified and is considered within the scope of this Code of Conduct

 The committee will reach out to the reporter to ask for further information if the the submitted report is not complete or needs some additional context.